tallstoat/blogsource/content/post/tcp-congestion3.md

 sysctl net.ipv4.tcp_congestion_control
 ```

-One notable aspect of BBR is that clients are not required to implement BBR. so, just switch to BBR on server-side and you are good to go.
+One notable aspect of BBR is that clients are not required to implement BBR.
+So, just switch to BBR on server-side and you are good to go.
 You can do that on a 4.10+ linux kernel as shown below:
 ```
 sysctl -w net.ipv4.tcp_congestion_control=bbr
 ```